Health & Wellness

-The health services program emphasizes prevention of health problems and offers direct health services on campus combined with referrals to hospitals and specialists.
 We strive to support students in developing a healthy lifestyle that includes eating well, getting enough sleep, exercising, and reducing stress in order to promote success inside and outside of the classroom.

 The Department of Health Services provides routine and acute care including:

 - Women's healthcare

 - Testing, treatment, and counseling for sexually transmitted infections